JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS_Configuration.md

 (Only in version >= 3.8.3)

 JATOS uses a directory to temporarily store files, e.g. during study import.
-By default the system's temporary directory is used (on Linux/Unix _/tmp_ or on Windows _c:\temp_), except when JATOS runs in a Docker container, where it is under _/opt/jatos_data/tmp_.
+By default the system's temporary directory is used (on Linux/Unix _/tmp_ or on Windows _c:\temp_), except when JATOS runs in a Docker container, when it is under _/opt/jatos_data/tmp_.

 1. Via **config file** property `jatos.tmpPath`